rfabbri/vpe/doc/internal-projects.md

 # do a ls -a to check for any hidden files

-# check that VPE itself doesn't have conflicting file names with the
+# Check that VPE itself doesn't have conflicting file names with the
 # existing project, as we will merge it right in the root folder:
-# if it does have conflicting files, checkout a copy of VPE,
+# if it does have conflicting files, and the below operation does not work,
-# checkout a new branch, then remove the undesired files prior to merging
+# start over by checking out a copy of VPE, checkout a new branch, then remove
-# it to your repo
+# the undesired files prior to merging it to your repo.

-git remote add vpe ../vpe
-git fetch vpe
-# double-check no files match!
-Usually .gitignore is conflicted, or README
+# Usually .gitignore is conflicted, or README

-git merge --allow-unrelated-histories vpe/master
+git remote add vpe ../vpe        # adding a remote locally in our disk git fetch vpe git merge --allow-unrelated-histories vpe/master

-# Now replace the origin remote by a new one for LEMSVPE
+# Now replace the origin remote by a new one for LEMSVPE.
+In this example,
+# LEMSVPE is in a free private repository on Bitbucket.
 git remote add origin git@bitbucket.org:rfabbri2/lemsvpe.git

 # massive push
 git push -u origin --all # pushes up the repo and its refs for the first time git push origin --tags   # pushes up any tags

-# substitute remotes initially done locally to a proper remote
+# substitute remotes initially done locally to a public remote
 git remote remove vpe

-# run all this in a bootstrap/setup script
+# all this is run in a bootstrap/setup script for other team members
 git remote add vpe http://github.com/rfabbri/vpe git fetch vpe git branch --track vpe-master vpe/master

-# run VPE's bootstrap first
+# This is run by executing VPE's bootstrap first
 git remote add vxl git@visionserver.lems.brown.edu:kimia_group/lemsvxl.git git remote add vxd git@github.com:rfabbri/vxd.git git fetch vxl